QTM 151 - Introduction to Statistical Computing II

 • Now that we have created the table, let’s add some rows to it!

-• This command adds rows with VALUES to the bottom of the table
+• This command adds rows with VALUES to the table.

-• In SQL, different lines need to be separated by a semicolon (;)
+• In SQL, statements are typically separated by a semicolon (;).

-• We will learn more about the SELECT command soon, but for now let’s just run the following command:
+• We will learn more about SELECT soon, but for now let’s run the following command in our .sql file:

 SELECT * FROM drivers;